portellam/xbox-and-xbox-360-title-data/scripts/BACKLOG.md

 - [ ] add more

+- [ ] add logic to output as CSV files.
+These are viewable in Markdown!

 - [ ] cron job to upload latest database files to this repo.

 - [ ] individual script files for each resource.